pmchrist/Capsule_Climate/notes.md

 2) Change visualization of Bunkruptcies from age to the global counter from model       !
 Done
 3) Make main HH variables duplicated in the model for easier access                     !
 Done

-4) We now must have 3 types of visualizations: one sim same seed (Granular - Done), multiple sims same seed (Comparative - Done), multiple sims multiple seeds (Aggregate of the previous one - To Do)                                                  !
+4) We now must have 3 types of visualizations: one sim same seed (Granular - Done), multiple sims same seed (Comparative - Done), multiple sims multiple seeds (Aggregate of the previous one - Done)                                                  !
 Done
 5) Provided plots make sense but it seems there is a chaos region introduced.
 To quantify it we should expand plot to a phase plot, Heatmap for Opinion vs p_f, check size of chaotic region.
 Heatmaps can be probabiltiies of green adoption based on initial parameters.      !
-Run it more and analyze results further.
+Analyze results further.
 Show results to the professor
 	- Quantify stochasticity in the simulation with multiple runs.
 	- Check without opinion how smaller the chaos regions is.
     - Create a heatmap of initial opinion and probability of getting green economy.